 Lifestyle Creep

-Also known as lifestyle inflation, lifestyle creep happens when discretionary expenses increase as disposable income increases.
-In plain English: You get a raise and treat yourself to a new ’fit.
-And a fancy haircut.
-And a weekend at a charming B&B in the countryside.
+Also known as lifestyle inflation, lifestyle creep occurs when discretionary expenses increase while disposable income increases.
+In plain English: when you get a raise, the natural thing to do is treat yourself and your family to things that enhance your lifestyle, such as a fancy haircut or a weekend at a charming B&B in the countryside.

-Whether you can afford it is debatable.
-On one hand, you may be paying your credit card bill in full each month.
-On the other, you’re not saving or investing that money.
+However, whether you can afford those extras is debatable.
+While you may be paying your credit card bill in full each month, you may not be saving or investing that money for the future or unexpected expenses.

 Factors Driving Financial Insecurity for Six-Figure Earners

 Because of inflation, it is increasingly hard to buy a home, car, and other nice-to-haves.
-However, people may still expect and try to afford these things once they earn a certain amount.
+However, people may still expect to be able to afford these things once they earn a certain amount.
 And if they have a taste for luxury items, they may struggle to maintain that standard of living and pay their bills.

 It’s common for people to buy things on credit and then find that they cannot make the payments.
 Soon, they find themselves mired in high-interest debt.